Mouleas/Problem-Solving/README.md

 # Problem-Solving
-### Find the appropriate link for the question in solution link
+#### Click on the solution of any particular problem to see the appropriate link for the question

 \# | Title | Difficulty | Solution | Platform
 ---|---|---|---|---